The House of the Rising Sun: Earliest American versions

 Great God, and I for one.

 The oldest known recording of the song, under the title "Rising Sun Blues", is by Appalachian artists Clarence "Tom" Ashley and Gwen Foster, who recorded it on September 6, 1933, on the Vocalion label (02576).
-Ashley said he had learned it from his grandfather, Enoch Ashley, who got married around the time of the Civil War, which suggests that the song could have been written years before the turn of the century.
+Ashley said he had learned it from his grandfather, Enoch Ashley, who got married around the time of the Civil War, which suggests that the song could have been written years before the start of the 20th century.
 Roy Acuff, an "early-day friend and apprentice" of Clarence Ashley's, learned it from him and recorded it as "Rising Sun" on November 3, 1938.

 The narrative of the lyrics has varied between male and female narrators.
 The earliest known printed version from Gordon's column is about a woman's warning.
 The earliest known recording of the song by Ashley is about a rounder, a male character.
 The lyrics of that version begin: